-Well, I just finished opening the American Express high yield savings account and thought I’d write a review.
-The entire process was fairly quick when done online.
-More on that later.
+I just finished opening the American Express high yield savings account and thought I’d write a review.
+The entire process was fairly quick from start to finish.

-Update: Discover currently offers a better interest rate and better customer service.
+Update: Discover currently offers a better interest rate and 100% U.S. customer service.
 Click Here to Read our Full Discover Savings Account Review.

 American Express High Yield Savings Review

 The American Express High Yield Savings Account is fully protected by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per depositor.